 Exterior Gateway Protocol.
 Replaced by BGP.
-The ASA does not support EGP.
+The adaptive security appliance does not support EGP.
 See also BGP.

 Enhanced Interior Gateway Routing Protocol.
-The ASA does not support EIGRP.
+The adaptive security appliance does not support EIGRP.

 Enterprise Management BaseLine Embedded Manageability.
 A syslog format designed to be consistent with the Cisco IOS system log format and is more compatible with CiscoWorks management applications.

 Application of a specific algorithm or cipher to data so as to render the data incomprehensible to those unauthorized to see the information.
 See also decryption.